UBC-SBME/Coding-Bootcamp/LESSON7/3. Thinking Recursively/README.md

 ## Strategies to Recursion
-We will focus on recursive programs that solve computational problems, which means the problem must be
+We will focus on recursive programs that solve computational problems, which means most problems will have an input and output.
+Thus, think about the following stratagies.

 ### Decomposing Complexity
 <p align="center">